AN/APQ-120 radar family: AN/AWG-10

 AN/AWG stands for (A) Piloted Aircraft (W) Armament (G) Fire Control.
-AN/APG-59 was the first FCR integrated into AN/AWG-10, which developed into two more versions, A and B. The original AN/AWG-10 can detect an aerial target with 5 square meters radar cross section more than 100 kilometers away.
+AN/APG-59 was the first FCR integrated into AN/AWG-10, which developed into two more versions, A and B. The original AN/AWG-10 can detect an aerial target with a 5-square-meter radar cross-section from more than 100 kilometers away.

-AN/AWG-10A is a development of the original AN/AWG-10, with great improvement in reliability and maintainability by replacing the original transmitter in AN/AWG-10 with a solid state unit whose only tube was a klystron power amplifier.
-Adding a digital computer allowed much more effective missile launch equations.
+AN/AWG-10A is a development of the original AN/AWG-10, with significant improvements in reliability and maintainability, achieved by replacing the original transmitter with a solid-state unit whose only tube was a klystron power amplifier.
+Adding a digital computer enabled much more effective missile-launch equations.
 AN/AWG-10A also incorporated a new servoed optical sight.
-There were also additions of new modes such as continuously displayed impact point mode, freeze displayed impact mode, and computer released visual mode.
-AN/AWG-10B was further digitized version of AN/AWG-10/10A but retained many analog circuits.
-A key AVC (avionics change) was the replacement of the unreliable Doppler Spectrum Analyzer (DSA) with a reliable Digital Spectrum Processor (DSP) which also increased accuracy when operating in doppler mode.
+There were also additions of new modes, such as continuously displayed impact point mode, freeze displayed impact mode, and computer-released visual mode.
+AN/AWG-10B was a further digitized version of AN/AWG-10/10A, but retained many analog circuits.
+A key AVC (avionics change) was the replacement of the unreliable Doppler Spectrum Analyzer (DSA) with a reliable Digital Spectrum Processor (DSP), which also improved accuracy in Doppler mode.